warnov/CodeLabs-WebDev/Module1-IntroToAspNetCore/README.md

 	dnvm upgrade -r coreclr
 	````

-1. **Libvu** is a multi-platform asynchronous IO library that is used by Kestrel, a cross-platform HTTP server for hosting ASP.NET Core web applications.
-Install **libvu** by executing the following commands in a terminal.
+1. **Libuv** is a multi-platform asynchronous IO library that is used by Kestrel, a cross-platform HTTP server for hosting ASP.NET Core web applications.
+Install **libuv** by executing the following commands in a terminal.

 	````
 	sudo apt-get install -y make automake libtool curl